Chat Button

 First discovered by Dr. Hakaru Hashimoto in 1912, this health condition is one of the most common causes of hypothyroidism, or abnormally low thyroid hormones, in the United States.
 Essentially, this condition is caused by the inflammation of the thyroid gland.
 It is an autoimmune disease where the body attacks the thyroid gland, "thinking" that it's foreign tissue.
 Your thyroid gland is immensely important to your body as it makes and stores hormones that help regulate heart rate, blood pressure, body temperature, and the rate at which food is converted in to energy.
 Basically, your thyroid is part of what makes every cell in your body work at its best.

-While the underlying cause of the autoimmune disease is unknown, Hashimotos Thyroiditis tends to run in families and has also been linked to other autoimmune conditions, such as celiac disease or Type 1 diabetes.
+While the underlying cause of the autoimmune disease is unknown, Hashimotos thyroiditis tends to run in families and has also been linked to other autoimmune conditions, such as celiac disease or Type 1 diabetes.

 What are the Symptoms of Hashimotos Thyroiditis?

-In many cases, Hashimotos Thyroiditis manifests itself like any other thyroid conditions.
+In many cases, Hashimotos thyroiditis manifests itself like any other thyroid conditions.
 Some people have very mild to no symptoms at all, however, over time, generally the symptoms intensify.
-Common symptoms of Hashimoto's Thyroiditis include:
+Common symptoms of Hashimoto's thyroiditis include:

 • Fatigue